- What is a Butcher’s Knife?

-- This powerful kitchen tool is in the upper end of the price range represented here.
+- This powerful kitchen tool is at the upper end of the price range represented here.

-- At 12.5”, this knife is pretty large, and might be a bit too large for some home cooks.
+- At 8”, this knife might be a bit too small for some home cooks.

 Another piece from the sleek, elegant and futuristic Shadow Black Series.
 This time, we’re looking at a 10” butcher and breaking knife, bringing the series’s trademark comfort and design to the

 - Carefully designed ergonomics for a perfect, safe and comfortable grip.

 - We can’t say enough about its look, which is out of this world.
 Its uniquely geometrical design and its black, non-reflective titanium-nitride coating will have you feeling like you’re cutting meat with some instrument from a sci-fi film.